May be extended by classes, objects, traits, and packages (via package objects).

 class Clown extends Either.LeftBias.Base[Clown.Error]( Clown.Error.Empty ) { import Clown.{Cash,Laugh,Error}; // use Either values directly in for comprehensions def perform : Either[Cash,Error] = { for { laugh <- makeFunny money <- begForCash( laugh ) if laugh.loudness > 2 } yield money } def makeFunny : Either[Laugh,Error] = ??? def begForCash( laugh : Laugh ) : Either[Cash,Error] = ??? } object Clown { final object Error { case object Empty extends Error; case object JokeBombed extends Error; case object NoAudience extends Error; case object Cheapskates extends Error; } sealed trait Error; case class Laugh( loudness : Int ); case class Cash( quantity : Int, currencyCode : String ); }

-A value class implementing the operations of a left-biased Either
+A value class implementing the operations of a left-biased Either,

-which throws a java.util.NoSuchElementException
+which throws a java.util.NoSuchElementException if a filter operation

 or pattern match results in empty.

-A value class implementing the operations of a left-biased Either
+A value class implementing the operations of a left-biased Either,

-which throws a java.util.NoSuchElementException
+which throws a java.util.NoSuchElementException if a filter operation

 or pattern match results in empty.